oyster-catcher/BoosterGuidance/README.md

 - Prerequistes

-Your rocket needs to have sufficient thrust to get to the destination, RCS thrusters to change attitude in space and ideally grid fins for steering in the aerodynamic descent.
+Your booster needs to have sufficient thrust to get to the destination, RCS thrusters to change attitude in space and ideally grid fins for steering in the aerodynamic descent.
 The main engine must have thrust vectoring and be throtteable.

 - What does the BoosterGuidance window show?